 - If possible, avoid eating during a short plane ride.
 The act of eating, especially snacks, often means consuming food you touched or that was exposed to the air.

 - You may also want to talk with your doctor at home about your health concerns and COVID-19 risk.

-If you contract coronavirus abroad, here are steps to follow:
+If you contract COVID in Peru, here are steps to follow:

 - Follow the advice of local authorities.